Update Critical:

 A new report from WPI Strategy uncovers the mounting cybersecurity risks posed by outdated and unsupported technology across critical national infrastructure (CNI) sectors, and warns that legacy systems could be the Achilles' heel of modern economies.

 The report, commissioned by Cisco, highlights the extent to which ageing IT hardware and software are exposing essential services like healthcare, water treatment, energy, finance and manufacturing to ever-increasing cyber threats.
-In 2024, nearly half of business network infrastructure globally was estimated to be obsolete or ageing, making it harder to patch, harder to secure, and easier to exploit.
+In 2020, nearly half of business network infrastructure globally was estimated to be obsolete or ageing, making it harder to patch, harder to secure, and easier to exploit.

-The report introduces a new EoL risk model, comparing five countries and five sectors, and provides insight into how traditional approaches to IT investment and risk management are leaving public services and private operators exposed.
+The report introduces a new EoL risk model, comparing five countries and five common critical infrastructure sectors, and provides insight into how traditional approaches to IT investment and risk management are leaving public services and private operators exposed.
 Case studies such as the Synnovis NHS cyberattack and the Hackney Council ransomware incident reveal the true cost of this ‘technical debt’, from millions of pounds in direct losses to harm to patients, citizens and national security.

 The findings point to a pressing need for coordinated action to build a proactive approach to cybersecurity that prioritises resilience.